dimsplendid/pkm/Communicating with a SQL database with Tortoise ORM.md

 Then, we call the `register_tortoise` function that'll take care of setting up Tortoise for FastAPI.

 While `generate_schemas` is useful for testing purposes, in a real-world application, we should have a proper migration system.
-See more #TODO
+See more in the last section #Se

 Always make sure call `register_tortoise` at the end of the application file, to ensure everything has been correctly imported.